rlapreze2/leaflet-challenge/README.md

 ## Repository Structure

 - **index.html**: The main HTML document.
-- **Leaflet-Part-1/static
+- **static
     - **css/style.css**: Contains styles for the visualization.
-    - **js/logic-lee.js**: Contains JavaScript code for fetching data and building visualizations.
+    - **js/logic.js**: Contains JavaScript code for fetching data and building visualizations.
 - **images**: Contains screenshots of images for the README.

 ## Instructions